unsignedapps/UAFilterableResultsController/README.md

 After setting your initial data source, any calls to `-replaceObjects:` or `-mergeObjects:` would look for existing objects with the same `employeeID` and replace those.

-If no Primary Key Path is specified, UAFilterableResultsController will just use `isEqual:` when determining quality.
+If no Primary Key Path is specified, UAFilterableResultsController will just use `isEqual:` when determining equality.

 ## Installation